 Where water damage is concerned, speed is the name of the game, and Enviro-Clean has you covered.
-With professional drying technicians standing by 24/7, we will give you an accurate assessment of the situation and assist you in choosing the best steps toward remediation.
-We invest in the latest equipment and the best training in order to ensure that no matter the cause, your home or building will be completely dry and cleared for re-occupation as quickly as possible.
+With professional drying technicians standing by 24/7, Enviro-Clean will give you an accurate assessment of the situation and assist you in choosing the best steps toward remediation.
+We invest in the latest technology and equipment and the best training in order to ensure that no matter the cause, your home or building will be completely dry and cleared for re-occupation as quickly as possible.

 Emergency Response and Drying

 Fast Response is Key

 One of the most important factors in successfully drying a structure is to respond quickly and start the drying process as soon as possible.
 Research shows that starting the drying process within the first 24 to 48 hours will not only reduce the likelihood of a mold problem dramatically, but speed up the drying process and mitigate further structural damage.
 Need help – call now.

 Enviro-Clean IICRC certified technicians are trained to “dry in place” and save materials like walls, ceilings and floors whenever possible, rather than tear them out.
 The sooner we can start drying, the more likely it is that we can save most of these materials, saving untold dollars in reconstruction later.

 Finding Hidden Moisture

 In order to effectively dry a building, we have to know exactly where the moisture is located.